Ai Group Australian Industry Index TitlePrint this page

 Key findings

-• The Ai Group Australian Industry Index® eased in June but continued to point towards contractionary conditions.
+• The Australian Industry Index® improved slightly in September but continued to point towards challenging business conditions.

-• The activity/sales, new orders and employment indicators all rebounded after a very weak May, but remain in negative territory.
+• Indicators for activity/sales, inputs, new orders and employment all improved slightly, but remain in negative territory.

-The contractionary conditions in the Ai Group Australian Industry Index® continued but eased in June 2024, lifting 14.7 points to -25.6 points (seasonally adjusted).
-The index has indicated contraction for the last twenty-six months.
+The Ai Group Australian Industry Index® eased slightly in September 2024, lifting 4.9 points to -18.6 points (seasonally adjusted).
+The index has indicated contraction for the last twenty-nine months.

 Industry activity